tsivinsky/new-project-cli/README.md

 ### **Additional flags**

 1. --main-file<br>
-   This flag allow you to change main file name of new project, like this:
+   This flag allows you to change main file name of new project, like this:

 ```
   new-project react-webpack react-app --main-file=app.js